Uniformed services

 Uniformed services is an abstract term that are generally bodies of people in employment of a state who wear a distinct uniform that differentiates them from the public and private sector.
-Their purpose is to maintain the peace, security, safety, and health of the people they serve.
+Their purpose is to foster the equality, security, safety, and health of the people they serve.
 Examples include military personnel, police officers, corrections and firefighters.

+Types

-Armed uniformed services
+Armed

 Some uniformed services carry weapons and ammunition on duty.
 They include: